PowerBroker2/DFPlayerMini_Fast/README.md

 ## Important Notes
 If you use the playFromMP3Folder() or playAdvertisement() functions, the files to be played must be organised in an extremely precise manner.
 The "MP3 Folder" must be in the root of the storage device (such as a MicroSD card) and it must be called "mp3".
 The folder name is probably not case-sensitive.
 Likewise, the "Advertisement" folder used for short interruptions to main audio playback must also be in the root of the storage device, and it must be called "advert".
-In addition, audio filenames must consist of a 4-digit number, padded by zeroes.
-Therefore, the first track would be "0001.mp3".
-If your files are titled with a less-than-4-digit name, such as "001.mp3" etc, the player will simply ignore the command.
+In addition, audio filenames must be prepended by a zero-padded 4-digit number if the files are in the root or "mp3" folders.
+If the files are played from folders other than root or "mp3", the folder names must be zero-padded 2-digit numbers while their contents must be audio files with names prepended by a zero-padded 3-digit number.

 ## Library API:
 ```c++